 Climate change is happening twice as fast in the Arctic as in other regions of the world.
 Permafrost thaw, coastal erosion, changing freeze and thaw cycles, and climate-related extreme events are just some of the challenges with which Arctic communities and sectors are confronted.

 During my time with various projects (NASP, EPSCoR, SALIENSEAS, FOCUS) I have come to know many affected communities and sectors who work tirelessly toward healthy, sustainable futures.
 I am inspired by our collaborations and in awe of human resilience in the face of profound changes.

 When I’m not working I enjoy cross-country skiing (more so in my former Alaska life) and the outdoors in general.
-Since I’ve relocated to the Netherlands I’ve enjoyed sightseeing across Europe with my family.
 On summer evenings I am likely found in my achtertuin doing my best to keep my rhododendrons in line.